Eye Movement Desensitization and Reprocessing (EMDR) in Center City, Philadelphia, PA

-Eye movement desensitization and reprocessing (EMDR) is a therapeutic treatment for trauma.
+Eye movement desensitization and reprocessing (EMDR) is a therapeutic treatment for trauma and anxiety.
 This technique can help you process upsetting memories, thoughts, and feelings related to the trauma.
 By processing these experiences, you can work through the trauma and get relief from distressing symptoms.

 How EMDR Works